-Last observation: Q1 2024 The following datapoints are based on older data: (DK, O4 2023) Source: ECB and European Commission.
+Last observation: Q2 2024 Source: ECB and European Commission.

 Note: Debt-to-GDP ratios for NFCs and general government are based on consolidated debt figures.
-Data for NFCs and three-year average are not available for IE. The indicator includes amounts relating to special purpose entities (SPEs).
+The indicator includes amounts relating to special purpose entities (SPEs).
 Large proportions of their activities and their lending and indebtedness practices are not related to the domestic market.
-For countries with a relevant presence of resident SPEs (in particular CY, HU, IE, LU, HT and NL) the impact on this indicator and its changes can be very significant.
+For countries with a relevant presence of resident SPEs (in particular CY, HU, IE, LU, MT and NL) the impact on this indicator and its changes can be very significant.
 Additional information on the effect of SPEs may be obtained from the relevant national compilers.